microsoft/hol-azure-machine-learning/README.md

 # Azure Machine Learning Hands on Labs

+This content is designed for audience without any prior Machine learning knowledge.
+It starts from very basics and goes to advanced topics.
+We will try to keep this content live and include more and more advanced lab sessions with real life scenarious.
+Thanks for your support and feedback to make this content better.

 ### **Suggested timeline for Azure Machine Learning Hands On Lab (HOL)**

 | Time (min) | Activity |